winitzki/scall/tutorial/programming_dhall.md

 For values other than booleans and natural numbers, equality testing is not available as a function.
 However, values of any types may be tested for equality at compile time via Dhall's `assert` feature.
-That feature is designed for basic sanity checks:
+That feature is mainly intended for implementing basic sanity checks:

 ```dhall
 let x : Text = "123"